ECB boosts emergency funding as Greek banks bleed, Tsipras calm

 Greek officials said Tsipras, who returns from a visit to Russia on Saturday, would spend the weekend preparing Greece's position at the summit but the pressure on his government is coming at least as much from the banks as from the lenders.

-Withdrawals have picked up to reach about 4.2 billion euros (£3 billion) this week, with some 1.2 billion euros pulled out on Friday alone as dire headlines accelerated the run, bankers said.
+Withdrawals have picked up to reach about 4.2 billion euros this week, with some 1.2 billion euros pulled out on Friday alone as dire headlines accelerated the run, bankers said.

 "Today was a more difficult day compared to yesterday," one banker said.
 "Monday will likely be tough as well."